 Goodyear Assurance Fuel Max tire

 The Goodyear Assurance Fuel Max is a standard touring all-season tire manufactured by Goodyear.
-The tire is built for reliable wet/dry traction, fuel efficiency, and extended service life.
+It comes with a 70,000 miles/ 6-year treadwear warranty.

 Pros